segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 **User Experience & Human-Centered Design**

 * Learn [UX design principles](https://blog.uxtweak.com/best-ux-resources/) so you can prompt AI to build interfaces people actually want to use, not just ones that technically work.
-* Take a [Human-Computer Interaction course](https://www.coursera.org/learn/human-computer-interaction) to understand how real people think, behave, and mess up—so your AI-generated tools don't treat users like robots.
+* Take a [Human-Computer Interaction course](https://www.coursera.org/learn/human-computer-interaction) to understand how real people think, behave, and mess up, so your AI-generated tools don't treat users like robots.
 * Study [accessibility standards](https://www.w3.org/WAI/fundamentals/accessibility-intro/) to ensure your prompts guide AI to build inclusive experiences.
 In the age of AI at scale, *who* we design for matters more than ever.

 **Project Management & Execution**